aholbreich/astro-tailwind-daisyui-starter/README.md

 * **T**ailwind
 * **D**aisyUI

-A minimalistic Astro project starter that includes Astro 5, Tailwind 4 with DaisyUI 5.
-No Java Script is preinstalled.
+A minimalistic Astro project starter that includes Astro 5, Tailwind 4 with DaisyUI 5 and minimalistic AlpineJS.
+Usage of Alpine is limited ans explicit, so it's easy to replace or remove.

 For Preinstalled Java Scripts see: